wongjiaxuan/wongjiaxuan/TIS e-portfolio/Profile Sections/README.md

 - Sijil Matrikulasi KPM with 4.0 in 2023.

 🌟 **Honors And Awards:**
-- While I am currently a new student and haven't received any formal honors and awards, I am driven by passion to engage in studying programming nowadayds.
+- While I am currently a new student and haven't received any formal honors and awards, I am driven by passion to engage in studying programming nowadays.
 I am committed to achieve excellence result in my academic journey in future.

 📂 **Projects:**
 - Technology and Information System e-Portfolio